 Dr. Joseph Banno is the Leading Trusted Provider of Vasectomies in Central Illinois

-Dr. Banno and Midwest Urological Group is the leading provider of vasectomies in Central Illinois, including, Peoria, Bloomington, Chicago, and more.
-We have been successfully providing this form of birth control to men for over 35 years.
+Dr. Banno is the leading provider of vasectomies in Central Illinois – including, Peoria, Bloomington, Chicago, and beyond.
+He has been successfully providing this form of birth control to men for over 35 years.

 What is Vasectomy?